WILLIAM D. FUNKHOUSER Visitor

 WILLIAM D. FUNKHOUSER Visitor, Cliff Dwelling Excavator 1923

 William D. Funkhouser’s deep interest in Kentucky’s prehistoric native peoples and their artifacts and sites brought him to Pine Mountain Settlement School in 1923, soon after the discovery by a student of the Indian Cliff Dwelling on the School’s property.
-The School staff, sensing the archaeological value of the Cliff Dwelling, summoned Professor Funkhouser, a zoologist at the University of Kentucky (UK) recruited Dr. Arthur M. Miller, a UK geologist, and Victor K. Dodge, a businessman.
-The two latter men shared Dr. Funkhouser’s interest in anthropology and archaeology and all were knowledgeable in excavating Native American sites in a systematic manner.
+The School staff, sensing the archaeological value of the Cliff Dwelling, summoned Professor Funkhouser, a zoologist at the University of Kentucky (UK), who then recruited Dr. Arthur M. Miller, a UK geologist, and Victor K. Dodge, a businessman to investigate the site with him.
+The two companions shared Dr. Funkhouser’s interest in anthropology and archaeology and all three were knowledgeable in excavating Native American sites in a systematic manner.

-Soon after the Cliff Dwelling excavation, Funkhouser and his colleagues, under the guidance of Professor William S. Webb, shaped the first Department of Anthropology and Archaeology at UK, gaining departmental status in 1926.
+Soon after the Pine Mountain Settlement Cliff Dwelling excavation, Funkhouser and his colleagues, under the guidance of Professor William S. Webb, shaped the first Department of Anthropology and Archaeology at the University of Kentucky.
+The discipline gained departmental status in 1926.
 The Department of Anthropology’s history page on the university’s website celebrated its 90th Anniversary in 2016, stating, “Much of what is known about Kentucky’s prehistory is a result of Webb and Funkhouser’s early efforts.”

-Funkhouser described his work at Pine Mountain in a short summary found in the important work, Ancient Life in Kentucky: A Brief Presentation of the Paleontological Succession in Kentucky Coupled with a Systematic Outline of the Archaeology of the Commonwealth, co-edited with William S. Webb in 1928 and considered a seminal work on Kentucky archaeology.
+Funkhouser has described his work at Pine Mountain in a short summary found in his important publication, Ancient Life in Kentucky: A Brief Presentation of the Paleontological Succession in Kentucky Coupled with a Systematic Outline of the Archaeology of the Commonwealth, co-edited with William S. Webb in 1928 and considered a seminal work on Kentucky archaeology.

 WILLIAM D. FUNKHOUSER Visitor: Background